MiguelCastillo/belty/README.md

 <hr style="border-bottom: 1px solid #dedede;"/>

-### objectValue(input, keypath)
+### value(input, keypath, transform)

+> Alias objectValue

-Extract values from an input object for a given keypath.
-This method is useful for extracting value out from dynamic arbitrary paths.
+Extract the value from an input object for the given keypath.

 - **@param** {object} input - Object to read `property` from.
 - **@param** {string|number|array} keypath - keypath for the value in the object.
+- **@param** {function?} transform - Function that is called to transform the result.
+The function is called with the result, keypath and the input.
+The result from calling the transform is returned.
 - **@returns** {*} The value for the corresponding keypath.